mdmiko/markitdown-win/README.md

 GUI Launcher (launcher.exe): An intuitive graphical interface with Drag & Drop support for quick conversions.

-YouTube Transcription: Native integration to extract subtitles and convert them to Markdown (requires available subtitles on the video).

 Smart Logging: A custom logging system that creates an error.log only when an exception occurs, and an optional conversion.log for debugging.

 AI Support: Optional integration with OpenAI (GPT-4o) via API Key for advanced document analysis and description.